Self-harm behaviour describes someone deliberately inflicting injury, pain or damage to their body.

-Some ways you can support someone who is self-harming include:
+How you can support someone who self-harms:

 - Encouraging the person to seek professional help.
 It is essential that the person receives appropriate health care that is sensitive, skilful and non-judgmental.
 Ongoing support delivered in this manner could reduce the person’s self-harming behaviour and therefore reduce the likelihood of accidental death.

 - Assisting the person to access professional support.
 Suggest options for support and offer to accompany the person to an appointment.
 Your local GP can advise about specialist mental health professionals who can help.